hit-ustc/Alibaba-tianchi/README.md

 This project was done by [@Aesthetic92](https://github.com/aesthetic92).

-I are graduate students in the mainland of China.
+I am graduate student in the mainland of China.

 Welcome to offer me.